-Independent professionals provide organizations with access to high-quality talent, staffing flexibility, and cost savings, so it’s no surprise that the use of this talent pool has become more common in recent years.
+Independent professionals provide access to high-quality talent, staffing flexibility, and cost savings—as such, it’s no surprise that the use of this talent pool has become more common in recent years.
 However, one of the biggest risks in engaging independent talent is misclassification.

 Of course, this makes legal compliance difficult.
 If employers misclassify employees, they may be violating wage, tax, and employment eligibility laws.
 Organizations can be held liable for failing to pay overtime and minimum wage under the Federal Fair Labor Standards Act (FLSA) as well as under state wage laws.
 Wage claims may go back as far as three years if a willful violation is found—when an employer knowingly violates the law.